 Phase 3: Developing and Refining Policies

-During Phase 3, the project team will take the input gathered in Phases 1 and 2 to create a preferred growth strategy, to be endorsed by Council.
-The team will develop policies and maps based on the strategy as well as policies related to a range of themes, such as the environment, housing, economic development, culture, parks and recreation, transportation and urban design.
-The policies and maps will be assembled in a draft MDP for public review.
+During Phase 3, the project team will take the input gathered in Phases 1 and 2 to refine the goals, create key policy directions, and develop a future urban structure map.
+Policies related to a range of themes, such as the environment, housing, economic development, culture, parks and recreation, transportation, and urban design will be developed to support achieving the goals.
+The goals, policies, and maps will be assembled in a draft MDP document for the community’s review and input.

 Phase 4: Finalizing the Municipal Development Plan